mp5maker/react-meldcx/README.md

 ### Considerations (Due to lack of time of my working schedules)

 * Some of the typescript types has been skipped
-* Kept the testing to the minimum
+* Kept the testing to the minimum / Skipped several async and integration tests
 * Some codes could be improved
 * SEO also has been ignored
+* Spent more than 4 hours